 Challenge 5: Stress and anxiety about money

 This is a constant struggle for me.
 I want to give my kids the world but I just can’t afford that.
 Kids are expensive.
 This would make me feel really sad because I couldn’t give my kids what I thought they deserved.
 I had to change my thinking.
 I would tell myself that I give my kids one of the most memorable things that can’t be bought… TIME!
 I spend lots of time with my kids doing free or low-cost activities and we laugh constantly.
 I schedule special adventures to the park, play dates, and (my kids favorite) camping night in the living room where we build a giant tent made out of sheets and watch movies.

 Whatever challenges you are facing, I hope these tips can help you.
 After all, we have to maintain our sanity, right?

-Tags: coparenting challenges, lonely, making decisions alone, making decisions on your own, missing the kids, money, parenting, parenting challenges, self doubt, single parenting, single parenting challenges, stress about money
+Tags: Blog, coparenting challenges, lonely, making decisions alone, making decisions on your own, missing the kids, money, parenting, parenting challenges, self doubt, single parenting, single parenting challenges, stress about money